You want to offer the best services to your clients, right?

-Plus, you’ve got the chance to craft your agency as a true specialist for whichever platform you choose.
+Plus, you’ve got the chance to craft your agency as a true social media specialist for whichever platform you choose.
 Not only will you have tons of experience managing profiles for various clients, but you’ll understand how to get the best results for that specific platform.

 Why wouldn’t your clients want to lend that expertise?

-4. Scheduling content and maintaining a presence
+4. Scheduling social media content and maintaining social presence

 Sometimes, clients still want to control their social media profiles.
-It makes sense; if something goes wrong, it’s their name attached to it—and more importantly, their reputation on the line.
+It makes sense; if something goes wrong, it’s their name attached to it - and more importantly, their reputation on the line.